 From the recent job postings, it looks like the Ducks are scheduling a major increase in fundraising effort, just as Mike Andreasen’s UO Advancement Office finally gets its academic fundraising efforts rolling.
 This is really bad timing.
 This is the time when the Duck fundraisers should be directed to shift their efforts to the academic cause.
+Fundriasing effort could have been easier with fundraising software which could make it eaiser to deal with donations and other items.

 The evidence is that athletic donations crowd out donations to academics.
 UO Professor Dennis Howard – holder of a Nike Philip H. Knight Chair in Sports Marketing at UO and former LCB Business School Dean – has written an excellent paper on exactly this topic, comparing data on donations to Duck athletics and to UO academics: